 In addition to the evidence about the logistics of the crash and the at-fault parties, our attorneys will also obtain official documentation of your injuries and the other losses you suffer.
 This includes medical records, medical bills, receipts, invoices, pay stubs, and expert opinions about your prognosis, future care needs, and potential future loss of income or earning capacity.

-Houston Semi Truck Accident Injury Lawyers
+Houston Semi Truck Accidents

-If you’ve been injured in a semi-truck blind spot accident, contact Dax F. Garza, P.C. today to discuss your legal rights.
+If you’ve been injured in a semi-truck blind spot accident, contact a Houston truck accident attorney at Dax F. Garza, P.C. today to discuss your legal rights.
 You may be entitled to significant compensation to cover your medical expenses, lost income, future damages, and other losses.
 Firm founder Dax Garza is one of only a very small percentage (less than two percent) of lawyers to be Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 He is also listed in The Best Lawyers in America® for Personal Injury Litigation-Plaintiffs and has been selected for inclusion in Texas Super Lawyers by Thomson Reuters for over 10 years.
 He is a Life Member of both the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.

 Set up a free, no-obligation consultation with our award-winning personal injury trial attorneys below to learn how we can help.